Montessori FAQ

 MMEC will provide opportunities for families to continue to learn and grow in understanding Montessori philosophy.

-Why are Montessori children generally self-confident, outgoing and selfreliant?
+Why are Montessori children generally self-confident, out–going and self–reliant?

-Montessori students complete the self-correcting exercises, they develop confidence in their ability to understand what they are learning.
+As children complete the self-correcting exercises, they develop confidence in their ability to understand what they are learning.

 Montessori presents endless opportunities among the children for mutual help, help which is joyfully given and joyfully received.
-Cooperative social interaction among children of different ages engenders feelings of friendship, respect for the rights of others, and self-confidence.
+Co–operative social interaction among children of different ages engenders feelings of friendship, respect for the rights of others, and self-confidence.

 What is the Montessori concept of freedom in the classroom?